 Convert Calories (15 °C) to Calorie (Thermochemical) (cal (15 °C) to cal (th))

-Calories (15 °C) (cal (15 °C)) and Calorie (Thermochemical) (cal (th)) are both units of length.
+Calories (15 °C) (cal (15 °C)) and Calorie (Thermochemical) (cal (th)) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert calories (15 °c) to calorie (thermochemical).
-This free online calculator tool makes it simple and easy to perform the conversion from cal (15 °C) to cal (th).
+This free online calculator tool makes it simple and easy to perform the conversion from cal (15 °C) unit to the cal (th) unit.

 One Calories (15 °C) is equal to 1.000358509 Calorie (Thermochemical).